 - 9020 – for breathing appliances and gas masks.

-- 9021 – for orthopaedic appliances, artificial body parts, and other appliances worn, carried, or implanted in the body to compensate for a defect or disability.
+- 9021 – for orthopedic appliances, artificial body parts, and other appliances worn, carried, or implanted in the body to compensate for a defect or disability.

-- 9022 – for apparatus based on the use of X-rays and other ionising radiations, and related products and devices, including examination or treatment tables and chairs.
+- 9022 – for apparatus based on the use of X-rays and other ionizing radiations, and related products and devices, including examination or treatment tables and chairs.

 Due to the pandemic, the EU temporarily waived import duties on essential medical devices.

 Some items not considered medical devices are used in healthcare.
 There are recommended tariffs for them, but it is up to the receiving country to levy customs duty.